Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

   loses its visibility – causing further inquiries.
 This all makes closing your books ceaseless nightmare.
 ---
+> It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs.

 ## Before Visyond

 This is how Fernando's job look like: